OvidiuTo/ToDos/README.md

 # description
-A flutter app where you can add Todos, Groceries and many more !
+A flutter app where you can add Todos, grocery list and many more !